Key Takeaways:

 • Advances in artificial intelligence and machine learning may make it possible to create new works of art automatically, potentially blurring the lines between original and derivative works.
 This may lead to new legal challenges around ownership and authorship.

-• Blockchain technology has the potential to transform the way copyright is managed and enforced.
-Some experts predict that blockchain could be used to create decentralised copyright registries and smart contracts that automatically enforce copyright agreements.
+• Blockchain technology has the power to revolutionise copyright enforcement and management.
+According to some experts, blockchain technology may be used to build smart contracts that automatically enforce copyright agreements and decentralised copyright registries.

 As these trends continue to evolve, it will be important for photographers and other creators to stay informed about the latest developments in order to protect their intellectual property and maximise their earning potential.